sopra-fs24-group-42/client/readme_inProgress.md

 could add.

 ## Authors <a id="authors"></a>
-//Authors and acknowledgment.
 * [Charlotte Model](https://github.com/cmodel1)
 * [Polina Kuptsova](https://github.com/kuppolina)
 * [Lukas Niedhart](https://github.com/lukasniedh)
 * [Rafael Urech](https://github.com/DaKnechtCoder)

 ## Acknowledgments <a id="acknowledgements"></a>
-We want to thank our Teaching Assistant [Marco Leder](https://github.com/marcoleder) for guiding us through the course.
+We want to thank our Teaching Assistant [Marco Leder](https://github.com/marcoleder) for guiding us through the course!

 ## Attributions <a id="attributions"></a>

-We want to attribute the source that allowed us to use the pictures
+We want to attribute the sources that allowed us to use the pictures

 // Example of sourcing an image